ianslay/ianslay.github.io/_posts/2020-03-17-KatakanaQuiz.md

 permalink: /projects/Katakana_Quiz/

 ---
-## Katakana (Work in progress)
+## Katakana Quiz (Work in progress)

-I am currently taking a intro Japanese class at Miami Dade College.
+I am currently taking an Intro-Japanese class at Miami Dade College.
 In this class we must learn part of the [Japanese writing system](https://en.wikipedia.org/wiki/Japanese_writing_system).

-The writing system is divided into 3 parts.
+The writing system is divided into 3 parts:

 Hiragana, Katakana, and Kanji.

 Let's focus on katakana for now.
 [Katakana](https://en.wikipedia.org/wiki/Katakana) is one of Japanese's syllabaries.
-It is used for loan words from other languages; for onomatopoeia; and for scientific and technical terms.
+It is used for loan words from other languages, for onomatopoeia, and for scientific and technical terms.